Automattic/mongoose/migrating_to_6.md

 * Mongoose now passes the document as the first parameter to `default` functions.
 This may affect you if you pass a function that expects different parameters to `default`, like `default: mongoose.Types.ObjectId`.
 See [gh-9633](https://github.com/Automattic/mongoose/issues/9633)

+* Mongoose arrays are now ES6 proxies.
+You no longer need to `markModified()` after setting an array index directly.

 * Schema paths declared with `type: { name: String }` become single nested subdocs in Mongoose 6, as opposed to Mixed in Mongoose 5.
 This removes the need for the `typePojoToMixed` option.
 See [gh-7181](https://github.com/Automattic/mongoose/issues/7181).

 * Mongoose now throws an error if you `populate()` a path that isn't defined in your schema.
 This is only for cases when we can infer the local schema, like when you use `Query#populate()`, **not** when you call `Model.populate()` on a POJO.
 See [gh-5124](https://github.com/Automattic/mongoose/issues/5124).